Category: Behaviour change

 That shadow must have weighed on him.

-Instead of trying to measure up, my father learned to sidestep the test.
+Instead of trying to measure up, he seemed to step sideways from the contest altogether.

 The Battle of Will

-He resisted being told what to do, even when he agreed.
+He resisted being told what to do, even when he agreed with what was being asked.
+Freedom mattered deeply to him.
+He wanted life to be chosen, not imposed.

-There were so many thresholds he couldn’t cross because of that incomplete belief —
+There were so many thresholds he couldn’t quite cross because of that.

-It was a constant tug between pride and fear, control and closeness.
+It was a constant tension between freedom and commitment, possibility and limitation, pride and exposure.

 The Inheritance